-Indeed, Initiative #191 does significantly more than create a graduated income tax system.
+Indeed, Initiative #195 does significantly more than create a graduated income tax system.
 See In re 2009-2010 #91, 235 P.3d at 1076 (quoting In re Title, Ballot Title & Submission Clause, & Summary for 1997-1998 #64, 960 P.2d 1192, 1196 (Colo.
 1998)) ("[W]here an initiative advances separate and distinct purposes, 'the fact that both purposes relate to a broad concept or subject is insufficient to satisfy the single subject requirement.'") (alteration in original).
 In addition to repealing and replacing the flat income tax rate requirement in TABOR, the measure contains the following additional subjects:

-- (1) Repeals the constitutional requirement that Colorado taxes "taxable net income," as opposed to gross income or other means of calculating income-and as a result, removing one of TABOR's requirements designed to slow the growth of government; - (2) Repeals the protections afforded to refund tax credits or voter approved tax credits, permitting the General Assembly to consider those as "taxable income;" - (3) Deletes the TABOR provision requiring that any changes to the state's income tax be identical across income taxpayers (i.e., individuals, estates, trusts, C-corporations, and via pass-through entities), applying a graduated income tax to these several different categories of earners; - (4) Allows the state to retain the additional revenue from the graduated income tax in excess of that currently permitted under TABOR without express voter approval;
+- (1) Repeals the protections afforded to refund tax credits or voter approved tax credits, permitting the General Assembly to consider those as "taxable income;" - (2) Deletes the TABOR provision requiring that any changes to the state's income tax be identical across income taxpayers (i.e., individuals, estates, trusts, C-corporations, and via pass-through entities), applying a graduated income tax to these several different categories of earners; - (3) Allows the state to retain the additional revenue from the graduated income tax in excess of that currently permitted under TABOR without express voter approval; - (4) Excludes the excess revenue collected from the TABOR cap, and thus affecting TABOR refunds;